Passing HTML Into the Page

 A HTTP POST/GET result is passed in as a parameter to a linked report

-When the dbr.http.post or dbr.http.post is preceeded with dbr.report, the result of the HTTP call (usually a JSON), is passed to the report parameter marked as special columnReference get_data, post_data or put_data.
-All parameters used in the dbr.report command (see id and date), will removed from the GET/POST.
-They are used for the dbr.report only.
-If the result of the HTTP call exceeds the one that the server can handle (usually 8K, depends on your server setup), you can use dbr.http.save to save the HTTP call result to the database prior calling the linked report.
+When the dbr.http.post or dbr.http.get is preceded by dbr.report, the result of the HTTP call (usually JSON) is passed to the report parameter marked as a special columnReference: get_data, post_data, or put_data.
+All parameters used in the dbr.report command (such as id and date) will be removed from the GET/POST.
+They are used exclusively for the dbr.report.
+If the result of the HTTP call exceeds what the server can handle (usually 8K, depending on your server setup), you can use dbr.http.save to save the HTTP call result to the database before calling the linked report.

 When a linked report is used with dbr.http.post, dbr.http.put or dbr.http.get, myDBR will do a redirect to that report.
 Make sure you do not have any output before that so that you will not get 'Cannot modify header information' error.